gradle/develocity-actions/README.md

 **Usage**:

 Insert the `Save Build Scan` step after each Maven execution step in the Github workflow called to validate a pull-request (`Build with Maven` here).
+Use the `always` flag to run the step even if the build step failed.

 ```yaml
 [...]